CANopenTerm/CANopenTerm/docs/README.md

   network monitoring and analysis.

 - **Configuration and Simulation**:
-  Tools for configuring CANopen devices and simulating nodes under development.
+  Tools for configuring CANopen CC devices and simulating nodes under development.

 - **Testing**:
-  Capabilities to thoroughly test CANopen networks and devices.
+  Capabilities to thoroughly test CANopen CC networks and devices.

 - **Extended Protocol Support**:
   Features tailored for SAE J1939 and OBD-II protocols.